The Future of Bilingual Education Is CLIL.

 Become a part of the global movement toward CLIL implementation in bilingual education.

 Meet required educational standards by efficiently developing and implementing institution-wide CLIL methodology.

-Set your school apart with accredited training in CLIL best practices and adoption.
+Set your school apart with accredited CLIL teacher training, including best practices and adoption.

 Collaborate with bilingual educators around the world to share ideas.

 Look inside our best-in-class TEFL course curriculum.

 |Module 1||What is CLIL?|

 |Module 2||Specific Needs, Cultural and Linguistic Considerations, and the 5 Cs|